lousydropout/message-app/README.md

 - Force sync by tapping refresh button in network modal
 - Check SQLite database in Diagnostics for queued messages

-**Android Text Cutoff**

-- Issue is resolved with FlashList migration and Android-specific text properties
-- If issues persist, check `components/MessageBubble.tsx` for latest fixes
-- Test with different message lengths and content types

 **Performance Issues**

-- Monitor memory usage in Diagnostics tab
+- Monitor memory usage in Diagnostics tab (in dev mode)
-- Check conversation lifecycle (messages load/unload properly)
-- Verify FlashList is being used instead of FlatList
-- Check for unnecessary re-renders in React DevTools

 ### Debug Tools